YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

-+ September 1st, 2022.
++ August, 2021.
 I will serve as a SPC (a.k.a.
 Area Chair) for AAAI 2022.
 + July 22nd, 2021.
 Our SNNs (Sub-bit Network Networks), the first work to compress and accelerate binary neural networks, is accepted to ICCV 2021.
 + December 14th, 2020.
 One paper accepted to TPAMI.
 + July 29th, 2020.
 One paper accepted to BMVC 2020.